Every single year business owners spend billions of dollars trying to entice people to visit their website and make a purchase.

 For impulsive web browsers, price drop alerts are the ideal reminder!

-If you have ever spent a significant period of time online shopping it is highly likely that you will have put items into a basket, not made the purchase, and then proceeded to forget about it the next day.
+If you have ever spent a significant period of time online shopping, you will likely have put items into a basket, not made the purchase, and then proceeded to forget about it the next day.

-By giving notifications when the price of a basketed item is discounted it will motivate these buyers to return and finalise the transaction at a reduced cost.
+By giving notifications when the price of a basketed item is discounted it will motivate these buyers to return and finalize the transaction at a reduced cost.
 Leaving both vendor and purchaser happy.

 Expand your Email Marketing List

-A price drop email program provides the potential to help you grow your email marketing list and allowing you to grow brand recognition and develop a loyal customer base.
+A price-drop email program can help you grow your email marketing list.
+Plus, it grows brand recognition and develops a loyal customer base.

-To get the most out of this data capture technique you should use dynamic pop-ups, or targeted banners, as an additional incentive to encourage shoppers to sign up for your emails.
+You should use dynamic pop-ups or targeted banners to get the most out of this data capture technique.
+This is for additional incentives to encourage shoppers to sign up for your emails.
 With email marketing having

 How do Price Drop Alerts work?

-Price drop emails will be sent when the price of the product goes down, being more active when dynamic pricing occurs.
+Price drop emails will be sent when the product price goes down, being more active when dynamic pricing occurs.

-The price drop alerts advise customers of coupons and special offers for their favourite products that are not part of a formal sale.
+The price drop alerts advise customers of coupons and special offers for their favorite products that are not part of a formal sale.

-They are a kind of triggered notification that is used to let every online visitor who has showed interest in a product know that the price has just gone down.
+These triggered notifications let every online visitor interested in a product know that the price has just gone down.

-The way in which these price drop alerts work is identical to other triggered notification.
+The way in which these price drop alerts work is identical to other triggered notifications.

 If you have opted into email marketing, the browsers in your consumers’ computers record and keep their browsing data.
-The price reduction alert is set to be automatically sent to customers when you activate it in your ecommerce system.
+The price reduction alert will automatically be sent to customers when you activate it in your ecommerce system.

-Details of the item browsed (including photographs) are included in the email in order to increase the urgency of the promotion (this is accomplished by using a template once you set up the programme).
+Details of the item (including photographs) are included in the email to increase the urgency of the promotion.
+(This is possible by using a template once you set up the program.)

-To reduce your risk, you do not need to manually configure anything, and the emails are delivered using your organization’s own ESP, allowing you complete control of the creative component of the message.
+To reduce your risk, you do not need to configure anything manually.
+Moreover, the emails use your organization’s own ESP, allowing you complete control of the creative component of the message.

-Prisync works to take advantage of this program by analyzing competitor prices and stock availability, helping you to trigger price drop alerts on products which are high in demand.
+Prisync works to take advantage of this program by analyzing competitor prices and stock availability.
+Also, it helps you to trigger price drop alerts on products that are high in demand.

-Instead of using an email message to talk about a larger discount in many categories, you may focus on bettering your profit margins by utilizing limited-time price cuts for individual products or inside niche areas, such as clearing out your warehouse of excess inventory.
+Instead of using an email message to talk about a larger discount in many categories, you may focus on bettering your profit margins.
+It is very easy to utilize limited-time price cuts for individual products or inside niche areas, such as clearing out your warehouse of excess inventory.

 Price Drop Alerts: The Future